Watch our video to see why our specialists love South Africa...

 Interested in a holiday in the Battlefields?

-A stay at Fugitives’ Drift is part of our Mountains, Battlefields and Lions itinerary which takes in the very best of KwaZulu Natal.
+A stay at Fugitives’ Drift is part of our Drakensberg and Battlefields Self-Drive itinerary which takes in the very best of KwaZulu Natal.